dune3d/dune3d-docs/entries.rst

 Both point and comma are recognized as a decimal separator regardless of locale settings.
 By default all numbers are treated as millimeters.
 Suffixing a number with an ``i`` or ``in`` will treat it as inches.
 Use ``mi`` or ``mil`` to convert from thous.

-Additionally, two-operand infix math is supported, so you can to this:
+Additionally, two-operand infix math is supported, so you can do operations such as:

 - Addition: ``1+2``
 - Subtraction: ``1-2``